Flotation of Germany's Evonik put on ice

 HIGH EXPECTATIONS

-RAG, a state-owned trust that will bear the liabilities of Germany's wound-down coal mines, once hoped Evonik would be valued at 15 billion euros $18.9 billion (12 billion pounds) in an IPO, after subtracting 1 billion euros in net debt, sources have said.
+RAG, a state-owned trust that will bear the liabilities of Germany's wound-down coal mines, once hoped Evonik would be valued at 15 billion euros ($18.9 billion) in an IPO, after subtracting 1 billion euros in net debt, sources have said.

 That valuation assumed a multiple of at least 6.5 times earnings before interest, tax, depreciation and amortization and an IPO discount of about 10 percent, but investors made clear the price was more than they were willing to pay.